pivotal/docs-tap/install-gitops/intro.hbs.md

     |6.| Set up developer namespaces to use installed packages. |[Set up developer namespaces to use installed packages](set-up-namespaces.hbs.md)|
     |7.| Install developer tools into your integrated development environment (IDE). |[Install Tanzu Developer Tools for VS Code](vscode-install.hbs.md)|

-ESO
+GitOps with External Secrets Operator (ESO)
-: GitOps with sensitive data stored in external store:
+: Applies to the scenario when you want to store sensitive data in external store:

     <!-- ...
 "Supported on AWS Secrets Manager" ... -->